 First Ride with the Bryton Rider 530T

-Is the Bryton Rider 530 a Viable Alternative to a Garmin?
+Bryton Rider 530: A Viable Alternative to Garmin?

 The cycling computer market is huge, though relatively young.
 Garmin were one of the first companies to bring relatively affordable technology to the masses and the continued development of the Strava social network has helped create a very healthy need for high-quality, data-rich cycling computers.
 The big question is whether the Bryton Rider 530 can compete.

 For a relatively large unit, the Bryton Rider 530 is surprisingly light at 77g, so it will not offend the weight weenies out there looking to get their bicycle as light as humanly possible.

 Part of that low weight is likely a result of the Rider 530 not featuring a touchscreen display.
 I'm a little bit old-school and like something with buttons, but technology has pushed further on and the equivalent units from many other manufacturers are now in colour, featuring touchscreen control.
 I'm not sure I want that as with a thick set of gloves in winter I tend to struggle with touchscreen devices.